1 Make Sure Your Blog Post Title is Catchy

 Tools to use for easily analyzing your blog post stats

-- Get the Google Analytics Dashboard plugin for your blog.
+- The plugins Google Analytics Dashboard, Google Analyticator or Google Analytics Dashboard for WP bring the Google Analytics directly into your WordPress Dashboard.
+You can easily integrate the Analytics code into each page and post of your blog.
 If you’re regularly checking your stats on page views and performance of your posts, the plugin helps you keeping track of your stats more quickly and conveniently.

 - Try Crazy egg to visualize where your visitors click on your blog and your post.